News

 Together with the other two projects—Azalea Hill and Dias Ridge Phases II & III—identified in our 3 Gaps Initiative, Easy Grade Trail will move us closer to the completion of a bike-legal, natural surface route from the Golden Gate Bridge to Point Reyes!

-A notice of determination was issued by State Parks in 2019; we are waiting for funding to implement the safety and resource enhancements associated with the project.
+A notice of determination was issued by State Parks in 2019.
+We are waiting for funding to implement the safety and resource enhancements associated with the project.
 CLICK HERE to see the planned enhancements.
 The trail will remain closed to bikes until work is completed.

-ABOUT 3 gaps initiative
+ABOUT 3 GAPS INITIATIVE

 Many people choose off-road bicycling specifically to avoid motor vehicle traffic and the fear of being struck by a car.
 Consequently, most mountain bikers report a diminished experience when riding any real distance in Marin due to the need to ride roads to connect trails.